 Because less water is needed, the Propelair low-flush toilet also saves energy:

 The electrical energy is saved at the water treatment plants.
-By having less water to treat and then pump to customers, you reduce the carbon footprint of your toilet by up to 80%.
+By having less water to treat and then pump to customers, you reduce the carbon footprint of your toilet on average by over 81%.

 Propelair lowers washroom operation costs